Thick Fluffy Pancakes For Beginners

 Rating: 2 out of 5.

-Or try the pancakes with my new Fig & Anise Curd recipe, that makes use of frozen or no-so-fresh figs. Photo below of the curd on top of Scottish Crumpets by Aldi UK.
+Or try the pancakes with my Fig & Anise Curd recipe, that makes use of frozen or no-so-fresh figs. Photo below of the curd on top of Scottish Crumpets by Aldi UK.
 Most ingredients and products from Aldi UK or Lidl UK, Blue/green plates from Dunelm & patterned side plate & Easter/Spring decorations from TK Maxx.
+Or how about some homemade lemon curd, or my new blueberry orange curd, which all taste great!

 Recipe Card